Doctor of Musical Arts (DMA) Handbook

 The grades “W” and “I” may be given.
 The letter “I” indicates incomplete work that may be completed without re-enrollment in the course (generally within one year).
 The letter “W” indicates withdrawal for which no credit or grade point is assigned.
 “WG” is used when no grade has been given by the class instructor and means “waiting for grade.”

-A student who has an “I” posted for a course must make up the work by the date determined by the instructor, in consultation with the student, which may not exceed 1 calendar year, or the last day of the term of graduation, whichever comes first.
-An “I” not removed within a year is automatically converted to a grade of “F” or to the lapse grade assigned by the course instructor.
+A student who has an “I” posted for a course must make up the work by the date determined by the instructor, which may not exceed 1 calendar year, or the last day of the term of graduation, whichever comes first.
+An “I” automatically converts to a grade of “F” or to the lapse grade assigned by the course instructor after 1 year.
 The grade of F or the lapse grade will be included in the transcripts and GPA.
+After the “I” grade is converted to a grade of “F,” the grade may only be changed in accordance with USRR Article II, Section 3.

 Credit/No creditYou may elect to be graded with Credit (CR) or No Credit (NC) instead of ABCDF under certain circumstances.
 For graduate students, the grade of CR will be recorded for a grade of C or above, a grade of NC for a grade of C- or below.
 Courses graded CR/NC will not satisfy degree requirements in School of Music graduate programs and still require tuition and fees be paid.